Money and incentives matter, but this year more than ever they are only part of the sales retention story.

 Importance Of Retaining Sales Talent

-Even with high unemployment rates, Manpower’s latest Employment Outlook Survey sees momentum picking up at the beginning of the year.
-There appear to be more job openings and improved hiring prospects in many areas.
+Even with high unemployment rates, Manpower’s Employment Outlook Survey sees momentum picking up.
+There are more job openings and improved hiring prospects in many areas.
 At the same time, the remote work and selling environment, is taking its toll.
 And it doesn’t appear to be going away any time soon.

 These feelings of burnout and isolation are resulting in employees losing the sense of connection and loyalty to the company.
 “A direct result will be workers sprucing up their resumes and updating LinkedIn to land a new job someplace better,” one career counselor warns.